-Sir Mark has been Music Director of the Hallé since September 2000.
-He was Music Director of English National Opera (1979-1993), Principal Guest Conductor of the City of Birmingham Symphony Orchestra (1992– 1995) and Music Director of Rochester Philharmonic Orchestra, USA (1989– 1994).
-He has held positions as Principal Guest Conductor of the BBC Symphony Orchestra and the London Mozart Players.
+Sir Mark Elder has been Music Director of the Hallé since September 2000.
+He was Music Director of English National Opera (1979–93), Principal Guest Conductor of the City of Birmingham Symphony Orchestra (1992–5) and Music Director of the Rochester Philharmonic Orchestra (1989–94).
+He has also held positions as Principal Guest Conductor of the BBC Symphony Orchestra and London Mozart Players.

-He has worked with many of the world’s leading symphony orchestras including the Berlin Philharmonic, Orchestre de Paris, Chicago Symphony, Boston Symphony, Royal Concertgebouw, Munich Philharmonic and London Symphony.
+He has worked with many of the world’s leading symphony orchestras, including the Berlin Philharmonic, Orchestre de Paris, Chicago Symphony, Boston Symphony, Royal Concertgebouw and Munich Philharmonic.
 He is a Principal Artist of the Orchestra of the Age of Enlightenment and works regularly with the London Symphony Orchestra.
-He has appeared annually at the Proms for many years, including in 1987 and 2006, the internationally televised Last Night of the Proms and from 2003 with the Hallé Orchestra.
+He has appeared annually at the BBC Proms for many years, including the internationally televised Last Night of the Proms in 1987 and 2006, and from 2003 with the Hallé.

-He works regularly in the most prominent international opera houses, including the Royal Opera House Covent Garden, Metropolitan Opera New York, Opéra National de Paris, Lyric Opera Chicago, Glyndebourne Festival Opera.
-Other guest engagements have taken him to the Bayreuth Festival (where he was the first English conductor to conduct a new production), Munich, Amsterdam, Zürich, Geneva, Berlin, and the Bregenz Festival.
+He works regularly in the major international opera houses, including the Royal Opera House, Covent Garden, Metropolitan Opera, New York, Opéra National de Paris, Lyric Opera of Chicago and Glyndebourne Festival Opera.
+Other guest engagements have taken him to the Bayreuth Festival (as the first English conductor to conduct a new production), Munich, Amsterdam, Zurich, Geneva, Berlin and the Bregenz Festival.

-TV appearances include a two-part film on the life and music of Verdi for BBC TV in 1994 and a similar project on Donizetti for German television in 1996.
-In November 2011 he co-presented BBCTV’s four part series Symphony, and in 2012 fronted BBC2’s TV series Maestro at the Opera.
-Sir Mark will present a series of TV programmes on BBC4 during the 2015 Proms in which he will talk about eight symphonies ranging from Beethoven to MacMillan featuring performances from the season’s concerts.
+Television appearances include a two-part film on the life and music of Verdi for the BBC and a similar project on Donizetti for German TV.
+He co-presented BBC Four’s four-part series Symphony, fronted BBC Two’s Maestro at the Opera and presented BBC Four’s Sunday-evening series of performances from the 2015 Proms, introducing eight symphonies ranging from Beethoven to Sir James MacMillan.

-In April 2011, he took up the position of Artistic Director of Opera Rara, with whom he has recorded several projects.
-Recent opera recordings include Donizetti’s Dom Sebastien, Imelda di Lambertazzi, Linda di Chamounix, Maria di Rohan and Les Martyrs for Opera Rara and Die Walküre with the Hallé.
+In 2011 he became Artistic Director of Opera Rara, with whom recordings include Donizetti’s Dom Sébastien, Imelda de’ Lambertazzi, Linda di Chamounix, Maria di Rohan and a multi-award-winning release of Les Martyrs.

 Sir Mark Elder was knighted in 2008 and was awarded the CBE in 1989.
-He won an Olivier Award in 1991 for his outstanding work at ENO and in May 2006 he was named Conductor of the Year by the Royal Philharmonic Society.
-He was awarded Honorary Membership of the Royal Philharmonic Society in 2011.
+He won an Olivier Award in 1991 for his outstanding work at ENO and in 2006 was named Conductor of the Year by the Royal Philharmonic Society, of which he was awarded Honorary Membership in 2011.